untitledmind/montecarlo/README.md

 # montecarlo
-A class-based Monte Carlo simulator for stock options.
+A class-based Monte Carlo simulator for stock options

+## Requirements
 Requires C++11 or higher to compile.